 All ground down the cracks now looked like this:

-But we wanted to keep the patio clean throughout the process which ended up taking about a month+ between other projects (I know!)
+But we wanted to keep the patio clean throughout the process which ended up talking about a month+ between other projects (I know!)
 Because the weather couldn’t make up its mind.
-It literally snowed 4 times… and to follow the manufacturers instructions, you need it to be dry AND a minimum temperature!
+It literally snowed 4 times… and to follow the manufacturer’s instructions, you need it to be dry AND a minimum temperature!

 It took a bit to get it right, we actually ended up having to do two coats to fill in all the settling.

-In hindsight we should have been a lot more careful applying it the first time, because grinding it smooth, did cause it to flake and break in some places.
+In hindsight we should have been a lot more careful applying it the first time, because grinding it smooth did cause it to flake and break in some places.

 How to Paint a Concrete Patio with Epoxy Floor Paint

 But for now, I chose the DRYLOK® E1 1-Part Epoxy Floor Paint in Gray, and I am really happy with how much better it looks!

 Also, because our kids run around back here all the time, I wanted to make sure that coming from damp grass to painted concrete wouldn’t be too slippery.

 Then the easy fun SUPER satisfying work began!
 The painting!!

 You can really see the amount of staining the paint covered up!
 And the best part is that I don’t even see that cracks anymore!

-It’s still drying in this picture, but you can really begin to see the difference this paint is making!
+The first coat of paint drying in this picture, but you can really begin to see the difference this paint is making!